-The mission of SOIL is to promote dignity, health, and sustainable livelihoods through the transformation of wastes into resources.
+The mission of Sustainable Organic Integrated Livelihoods (SOIL) is to promote dignity, health, and sustainable livelihoods through the transformation of wastes into resources.
 We achieve this through developing social business models around ecological sanitation (EcoSan), a process in which nutrients from human wastes return to the soil rather than polluting fresh water resources.

 - Safe, dignified, sustainable sanitation that is accessible to all Haitians – and all those living in impoverished communities around the world

 - An environment that is restored to its life-giving potential

 - People that are empowered to transform wastes into productive resources for our world.